texcindy99/Spark_Machine_Learning/README.md

 This is a Spark machine learning project.
 I was interestested in using customer data of a digital music service to predict custome churn by the following steps:

-1. Load, clean and wrangle the data using Spark SQL;
+1. Load, clean and wrangle the data using Spark SQL and Spark Dataframes;
-2. Create machine learning model to predict customer churn using Spark ML;
+2. Use the machine learning APIs within Spark ML to build the model;
-3. Optimize model by hyper parameter tuning.
+3. Optimize model by hyperparameter tuning.

 ## File Descriptions <a name="files"></a>